 "The study deals with the possibilities of poetry after Auschwitz and the drafting of a new language in the life-enhancing power of poetic expression founded in the knowledge of a „general world solidarity” (Sachs).
 Central to the analysis is the enactment of a productive living with alterity which, fed from the traditions of Jewish and Christian mysticism, in remembrance of the victims creates space for perceptions that oppose the cycle of violence.
 The theoretical horizon is developed in the confrontation with the Jewish religious philosopher Emmanuel Levinas, who reflected the concept of alterity and its philosophical relevance within the contemporary discourse most emphatically.
 The poetry of Nelly Sachs, which can be understood as a guide to the unsecured is on the road to a language of love that explores new worlds and opens a gentle access to the inalienable own of the others person."

 I feel very touched and full of energy: what a coincidence!
 Is this kind of a message?
 I feel, that i want to take a closer look.
 These words on the back of the book express exactly what is the content of my work and what my asoziation concerns.
-Isn't it true, that the language of the Garden of freedom is „a new language in the life-enhancing power of poetic expression founded in the knowledge of a general world solidarity”?
+Isn't it true, that the language of the Circle of Peace is „a new language in the life-enhancing power of poetic expression founded in the knowledge of a general world solidarity”?
 Isn't it true, that the expression in the design is „fed from the traditions of Jewish and Christian mysticism, which creates in remembrance of the victims a space for perceptions that oppose the cycle of violence”?
 And can not also this „poetry” in form of a material monument be well understood for all parties as a „Guide to the unsecured” and as being „on the way to a language of love that explore new worlds and opens a gentle access to the inalienable own of the other person”?
 I am so excited now about what I am going to find out soon.
 Next to this book there is another book in the shelf, which is about the work of Nelly Sachs: „Gesture of reconciliation”, a study.
 How could it become clearer?

 Nelly Sachs *10.12.1891 (Berlin) +12.05.1970 (Stockholm)